 Capstone Workshops Overview

-Serving as a culminating educational experience for the Masters of International Affairs and Masters of Public Administration degree programs, students in all of concentrations, except for the Economic and Political Development (EPD) concentration, complete a Capstone workshop in their second year.
-Students are organized into small consulting teams and assigned a substantive, policy-oriented project with an external client.
-Clients include public agencies (from the local to national level), international NGOs and multi-national organizations, and major firms in the private sector—recent examples include Booz Allen Hamilton, Broadway Housing Communities, Crédit Suisse, Federal Reserve Bank of New York, Human Rights Watch, Citi, New York City Mayor’s Office, the U.S. Department of State and the World Bank.
+A core requirement for the Master of International Affairs (MIA), Master of Public Administration (MPA), and Master of Public Affairs in Development Practice (MPA-DP), the Capstone Workshops give students an opportunity to put learning into practice.
+Serving as a culminating educational experience for the Master of International Affairs and Master of Public Administration degree programs, students in all of the concentrations, except for the Economic and Political Development (EPD) concentration, complete a Capstone Workshop in their final semester.
+Students are organized into small consulting teams (between 4 to 8 students per team) and assigned a substantive, policy-oriented project with an external client.
+Clients include public agencies (from the local to national level), international NGOs and multinational organizations, and major firms in the private sector—recent examples include Barclays, Federal Reserve Bank of New York, Mercy Corps, Morgan Stanley, New York City Mayor’s Office, United Nations Peacebuilding Support Office, and the World Bank Group.
 Student teams, working under the supervision of a faculty expert, answer a carefully defined problem posed by the client.
-Each team produces an actionable report and an oral briefing of their findings at the close of the workshop that is designed to translate into real change on the ground.
+Each team produces an actionable report and an oral briefing of their findings at the close of the Capstone that is designed to translate into real change on the ground.